joshuakg/tic-tac-toe-mobile/README.md

 To open the project in iOS emulator type `i` after the project has started, or to run on Android type `a`
 ## Running on physical device
-To run on your mobile phone or table, download the [Expo Client](https://itunes.apple.com/us/app/expo-client/id982107779?mt=8) app and scan the QR code with your phone's camera.
+To run on your mobile phone or table, download the [Expo Client](https://itunes.apple.com/us/app/expo-client/id982107779?mt=8) app and scan the QR code printed in the terminal after running `npm start` with your phone's camera.

 ## Testing
 To run Unit tests type the following in the projects root directory